About agua de melón

 - Ripe fruit.
 The number one rule for making good agua fresca is that the fruit is ripe.
 The better the fruit, the better the agua fresca will be.

 - Lemon.
-If you want to make it a little more refreshing, add a little lime or lemon juice.
+To make it a little more refreshing, add a little lime or lemon juice.

 - Vanilla.
 A dash of vanilla extract makes this water delicious and with a dessert-like taste.

 - Horchata.
-I know it sounds weird, but in Mexico, the paletería, la Michoacana, makes this combination, and it’s delicious.
+In Mexico, the paletería, la Michoacana, makes this combination, and it’s delicious.
 Half a cup of horchata agua fresca and half a cup of agua de melon.

 - Mint.
-You can use mint leaves to decorate or blend a few mint leaves as I did in the mint melon paletas.
+You can decorate with mint leaves or blend a few leaves, as I did in the mint melon paletas.

 Equipment